 Of course, creating an online business isn’t for everyone… but in both examples (MLM or online affiliate business) it will take time and effort to build.

-With an MLM however, the business is never really yours.
+With an MLM however, as described in this Lularoe review, the business model means that it's never really yours.

-In your own online business, you call the shots.
+In your own an online business, you call the shots.

 Is LuLaRoe A Scam or a Pyramid Scheme?